hannesdelbeke/maya-plugin-template/README.md

 They also let you run code on startup, without editing the `userSetup.py` file, keeping your Maya clean / vanilla.

 ![](https://www.sidefx.com/media/uploads/products/engine/hengine_maya_load.jpg)
-This project includes a `hello_world.py` plugin (a demo plugin from the Maya docs).
 Plugins should be placed in the `MyModule/plug-ins` folder
-- note that `initializePlugin` & `uninitializePlugin` methods don't follow the PEP8 name convention.
-Do not change this.

 ### installation
 TODO